Skip advert

 Audi RS5 in detail

-• Engine, gearbox and technical highlights - The Porsche-shared 2.9-litre, twin-turbocharged V6 is now well ingrained into the VW Group and comes with pros and cons
+• Engine, gearbox and technical highlights - The Porsche-shared 2.9-litre twin-turbocharged V6 is well known from the VW Group, and comes with pros and cons

 • Performance and 0-60 time - The RS5 hits some impressive straight-line figures, and is capable of a delimited 174mph top speed